chozian/ansible-role-horizon-view-agent/README.md

 horizon-view-agent
 =========

-This Ansible role is for installing and configuring the VMware Horizon View Agent application in Linux.
+This Ansible role is for installing and configuring the VMware Horizon View Agent application on Linux.

 Role Variables
 --------------